shpml/fundamentals/08_chapter/06_lesson.md

 Whoa!
 That last one's pretty weird — how can `z` be on both sides of the `=`?
 What do you think happens there?

 The key is remembering how the `=` operator works.
 Before it assigns anything to the variable on the left, *it first evaluates the expression on the right*.
 This means that, if we have any expression like `x = x + 1;`, what we are doing is taking the old value of `x`, adding 1 to it, and storing this new result back in `x`.
-In short, we are "incrementing" x: increasing its value by 1, no matter its original value.
+In short, we are "incrementing" `x`: increasing its value by 1, no matter its original value.

 ### A Few Shortcuts

-The need to operate "in place" (in other words, storing the result back inside the original variable) is quite common in programming - so common that most languages include shorthand syntax for these kind of operations.
+The need to operate "in place" (in other words, storing the result back inside the original variable) is quite common in programming — so common that most languages include shorthand syntax for these kind of operations.
 Some examples are shown below:

 | Longhand Syntax | Shorthand Syntax |
 |------------------|-------------------|